 Working from home is an important part of many people’s everyday lives.
-To help them stay in touch with colleagues, video conferencing and recording software is a must.
+To help them stay in touch with colleagues, video conferencing and recording software are a must.
 There’s a wide selection of free video recording applications, but one of the most popular is Loom, and with good reason.
 You can even get the professional version for free if you’re a teacher or student.
 The interface is very straightforward and can be mastered with minimal effort.

 Here’s how to use Loom.
 If you run into any problems with Loom or are looking to learn more tips and tricks for advanced users, we have you covered, too.